Append data to an existing table

 I just want to append/add the new data to the existing table.
 So only the title, year, max, min values for the new data has to be updated.

-#5 Updated by Susan Brunton about 4 years ago
+#5 Updated by Susan Brunton over 4 years ago

 I'm not sure i understand.
 I need a practical example.

 I have a table with the years in a column, I would append the 2012 data to the table in the database.